 girl intimate actions also drops off towards the latter half of the series, but the girl on girl fighting action picks up for some pretty memorable and intense fight sequences.
 Overall, not a bad anime if you're ok with watching porn.

 Valkyrie Drive is the fan service show I always wanted.
-An all girl cast who are all lesbian, fighting each other and ripping each other clothes.
+An all girl cast who are all lesbian, fighting each other and ripping each other clothes and having sex.
 This is too good to be true.
 That being said is it smart, HELL NO!
 Is it dumb fun at least, HELL YES………...Okay more like sort of, except the last episode which was AWESOME.
 Let get to the review.

 So, as you can see this is going to be a heavy yuri fanservice with no guys, except this girl calling himself a guy for some reason.
 Trust me that not a spoiler, is super obvious.
 The anime can be divided into three parts.
 The first four episode just focuses on the two main character fighting the school.
 At first, is entertaining because how over the top the fan service is.
 That being said it quickly becomes less and less interesting.
 In something like Keijo where it has over the top ridiculous fan service, the show keeps managing to make it more and more ridiculous, keeping the show entertaining.
 In Valkyrie Drive, however, it plays all its card in the first two episode, and the gimmick of lesbians turning into weapon wear off.
 It never managed to keep itself from feeling fresh and new, and taking it seriously does not do the anime any favor.
 Luckily after the first four episode, the anime decides to have fun with some fluff episode.
 While nothing amazing, it at least is entertaining.
 That being said again, the fanservice just feel tame, which makes the comedy even tamer.
 There never a clear direction where the show is going, and just feel like a mess.
 Is starting to feel like just an excuse to have an all lesbian island.
 Which in that case I rather just have it be a hentai.
 Luckily the 8 episode and forward does have a plot and does have more weight to the story.
 The main characters get more flesh out, and we get an over the top villain, who is frankly amazing.
 It starts to have better action, and an actual direction and plot.
 That being said is it enough to save what was a rather forgettable fan service show despite having an all lesbian cast?
 The answer lies in the last episode, which loudly screams yes.
 The last episode managed to be the over the top fun I was looking for with all their animation effort clearly put in that one episode.
 It had great design, nice animation, a great villain and just a good episode.